-Bulletins for the divisions of the University marked (★) above may be obtained from the Office of Records and Admissions, Student Services Building, Indiana University, Bloomington, Indiana 47401.
-(Please note that there are two Indiana University Schools of Law, and be sure to specify whether you want a bulletin of the Bloomington or the Indianapolis School.)
+Bulletins for most of the above divisions of the University (marked ★) may be obtained from the Office of Records and Admissions, Student Services Building, Indiana University, Bloomington, Indiana 47401.
+Other divisions for which Bulletins are available should be contacted directly: Indianapolis Law School, 735 West New York Street, Indianapolis, Indiana 46202; Division of General and Technical Studies, 317 East Second Street, Bloomington, Indiana 47401.

-Write directly to the individual regional campus for its bulletin.
+Write directly to the individual regional campus for its Bulletin.

-^{} Two bulletins are issued: graduate and undergraduate.
+\ Two Bulletins are issued: graduate and undergraduate.

-[†] Brochures on the Independent Study Division, Bureau of Public Discussion, Labor Education and Research Center, and Real Estate Continuing Education Programs are available from this School (Owen Hall).
+Brochures on the Independent Study Division, Bureau of Public Discussion, Labor Education and Research Center, and Real Estate Continuing Education Programs are available from this Division (Owen Hall).